ronisbr/PrettyTables.jl/docs/src/man/usage.md

 * `filters_row`: Filters for the rows (see the section `Filters`).
 * `filters_col`: Filters for the columns (see the section `Filters`).

+!!! note

+    Notice that all back-ends have the keyword `tf` to specify the table printing format.
+Thus, if the keyword `backend` is not present or if it is `nothing`, then the back-end will be automatically inferred from the type of the keyword `tf`.
+In this case, if `tf` is also not present, then it just fall-back to the text back-end.

 # Examples

 In the following, it is possible to see some examples for a quick start using